This page contains affiliate links. Please read our disclosure for more info.

 We went to the nearby Kyo Odori instead at the Miyagawachō Kaburenjō Theater, which is on the lovely traditional street where we spent a month.

-2024 Update: The Miyagawachō theatre is currently closed for renovation so the 2024 show is taking place at Kyoto Arts Theater Shunjuza.
+Update: The Miyagawachō theatre is currently closed for renovation so the 2024 show took place at Kyoto Arts Theater Shunjuza.
 This is further north of Gion within the Kyoto University of Arts, so the venue is less convenient for most tourists.

 This isn’t a tourist experience.
 It’s a time-honoured tradition in the geisha districts, and there were very few foreigners in the audience (but lots of elegant Japanese ladies in kimono and even a few geiko).